MvvmCross/MvvmCross/README.md

 👀 Check out [mvvmcross.com](https://www.mvvmcross.com) to get started with MvvmCross 👀

 MvvmCross is a cross-platform MVVM framework.
-It enables developers to create apps using the MVVM pattern on Xamarin and Windows (UWP & WPF).
+It enables developers to create apps using the MVVM pattern on *Xamarin.iOS, Xamarin.Android, Xamarin.Mac, Xamarin.Forms, Universal Windows Platform (UWP) and Windows Presentation Framework (WPF)*.
 This allows for better code sharing by allowing you to share behavior and business logic between platforms.

 Among the features MvvmCross provides are: